 She is passionate about advocating for the rare disease community and has worked collaboratively with the National Organization for Rare Disorders to provide education and raise awareness.

-Kira is finishing her Diagnostic Genetic Bachelor’s of Science degree with a concentration in Cytogenetics at the University of Connecticut.
-She hosts and produces a radio show, DNA Today, which educates the public on genetics and has been nominated in the 2015 and 2016 Podcast Awards.
+Kira received her Bachelor's of Science degree in Diagnostic Genetic Sciences with a concentration in Cytogenetics at the University of Connecticut.
+She hosts and produces a podcast/radio show, DNA Today, which educates the public on genetics and has been nominated in the 2015 and 2016 Podcast Awards.

 David Cohen, MBA is an advisor and Board member of My Gene Counsel.
 He is a highly experienced business executive, entrepreneur and investor who has served as Executive VP of Standard Oil of Connecticut, Inc. for the past 22 years.
 David has also founded a number of highly successful ventures, including: Standard Security Systems, ResCom Energy, Moneo Technology Solutions and Standard Oil Ventures.
 He sits on the boards of multiple companies, including several in the health care arena.